whanley/RDF-tutorial/tutorial-text.md

 This query may reveal patterns, for instance in the use of "x" in the margins.

 ### Step 6: Refining data
-Of course, a small RDF database such as this contains numerous inconsistencies--these inconsistencies are an important reason why you might choose this data model.
+Of course, a small RDF database such as this contains numerous inconsistencies--and these inconsistencies are an important reason why you might choose this data model.
 Fortunately, [SPARQL 1.1](https://www.w3.org/TR/sparql11-query/) is not just a query language.
 It also helps you to update your data.

 In constructing this database, we made up categories as we went along.
 Let's take a look at a list of these categories.
 Use this query:
 ```turtle